payment cards

 Payment cards should be issued to youth coaches via a manager, team leader or site administrator.

-• These must be issued to individual youth coaches (not a bundle for reception)
+Youth coaches should not issue cards directly to themselves.
+The cards must be issued in batches of 10 only.
+These must be issued to individual youth coaches (not a bundle for reception)

 • The date cards were issued

-• The name of the youth coach the cards were issued to
+• The name of the youth coach.

 Storing payment cards